 This series aims to draw attention to some of these medieval treasures and to encourage visitors to explore the beautiful churches where these screens are to be found.

-Written and produced by Hungate Medieval Art in collaboration with Sarah Cassell at the University of East Anglia as part of the 2012 ‘Heaven’s Gate: Medieval Rood Screens from Norfolk’ exhibition.
-Designed by Brian Williams Korteling and printed with support of the Barbara Whatmore Charitable Trust.
-Many of the photographs in this set of rood screen trails are taken from the book Norfolk Rood Screens by Paul Hurst and Jeremy Haselock, published by Phillimore in 2012.
+The trails were written and produced by Hungate Medieval Art in collaboration with Lucy Wrapson at the Hamilton Kerr Institute as part of the 2012 ‘Heaven’s Gate: Medieval Rood Screens from Norfolk’ exhibition.
+They were designed by Brian Williams Korteling and printed with support of the Barbara Whatmore Charitable Trust.
+We are grateful to Lucy Wrapson and to Paul Hurst for the use of their photographs to illustrate these leaflets.
+Paul Hurst’s photographs of rood screens also feature in the book Norfolk Rood Screens by Paul Hurst and Jeremy Haselock (Phillimore, 2012).

 STAINED GLASS TRAILS